 Stop taking the supplement if you feel worse or have unexpected allergic reactions and side effects.
 Tell your doctor or health professional and ask for advice.

 There is a wide safety margin between what most supplements deliver and what would be required to cause side effects or toxic reactions.
 As an example, it would take at least 100 times the RDA of vitamin D to cause a possible toxic effect.
+However, taking excessive amounts of vitamins is not recommended.
+Some vitamins can become toxic, such as vitamin A, or cause problems when taken in large quantities over a long duration, such as overdoing vitamin c causing kidney stones.
+Speak to your doctor if you plan on supplementing above the recommended dose.

 Minerals can and do cause more toxicity problems than vitamins.
 But, a multi-mineral supplement is unlikely to cause such problems since they contain only small amounts of each mineral.